-The Art of Smoking: Exploring the World of Smokers Meat
+The Art of Smoking: Exploring the World of Smoking Meat

 The process involved exposing meat to the smoke from burning charcoal, wood, smoke chamber which served multiple purposes: